-Covid exposing ‘weakness of democratic leaders,’ landmark human rights report says
+Covid exposing ‘weakness of democratic leaders,’ HRW says

-Covid exposing ‘weaknesses of democratic leaders,’ landmark human rights report says
+Covid exposing ‘weaknesses of democratic leaders,’ HRW says

 Leaders must do more to protect democratic values, the report said